tansey-lab/pyro_tutorial/README.md

 ## Step 4

-Introducing `poutine.trace`, a tool for calculating the log probability sum of an observation from our posterior distribution
+Introducing `poutine.trace`, our first "effect handler"

 [./vignettes/step_4.py](step_4.py)

 ## Step 5

-Introducing the internal structure of `poutine.trace`, and how that structure can be used to calculate the log probability and also create a graphical model plate diagram
+Introducing the internal structure of `poutine.trace`, and how that structure can be used to calculate the log probability sum and also create a graphical model plate diagram

 [./vignettes/step_5.py](step_5.py)